 - Only 23 players are eligible to be on the “Game Day Roster” for the Varsity League Games.
 Therefore only 23 players are eligible to play in the game.
 Exception when the Development Rule enacted (points differential reaches +25 and both coaches agree that match score is officially taken).
 If the Development Rule is enacted each team can use more than original roster of 23 players.
-However, any extra players must be documented, registered, eligible and are notified to the opposing coach.
+All players, including any extra players, must be documented, registered, eligible and are notified to the opposing coach.

 - Follow the World Rugby Laws of the game with regards to injury and substitutions.

 - When 23 players are nominated in a team there must be sufficient front row players to play at hooker, tight-head prop and loose-head prop who are suitably trained and experienced to ensure that on the first occasion that a replacement in any front row position is required, the team can continue to play safely with contested scrums.
 Uncontested scrums are ordered as a result of there being no suitably trained and experienced front row replacement for any reason, the team concerned shall not be entitled to replace the player whose departure caused uncontested scrums.

 - A minimum of thirteen (13) players for a team playing fifteen (15) a-side, five (5) for a team playing seven (7) a-side, shall constitute a team for game purposes.